Health, Wellness and Safety

 We believe that the health of our business depends on the health and safety of our people.
 From giving our employees and their families the means to manage their health to making workplaces and commutes safer, we continue to make measurable changes in the lives of our people worldwide.

 Our healthcare philosophy — Healthy Together — focuses on helping employees and family members to make informed healthcare decisions and gives them the tools to manage their health and well-being.
 Employees can also access various health and wellness programs through the healthcare carriers they select.
-As part of the Healthy Together program, the company provides free, confidential wellness screenings on an annual basis so employees can identify key health risks and work with their primary care physicians.
+As part of the Healthy Together program, the company provides free, confidential wellness screenings on an annual basis so employees can identify key health risks and work with their primary care physician.
 Xerox also contracted with various wellness vendors to assist employees in developing action plans to address these risks.
 We provide easy access to meaningful, timely and relevant information through a single portal, simplifying the experience of choosing and using benefits.
 Currently, this program is available to employees in the United States.

 Total Recordable Incident (TRI) Rate